|(left to right) Rashawn Nadine Scott, Daniel Strauss, Sarah Shook, Jamison Webb, Paul Jurewicz, Chelsea Devantez. Photo by Todd Roseberg.|

 Chelsea Devantez: The comedy community in Chicago is unbelievably supportive; it's one of the things that compelled me to move to Chicago.
 Every theater has it's own thing going on and can be competitive, but when it comes down to it we're all just humans obsessed with the same art form.

-Daniel Solzman: When did you first get bitten by the improv bug and know that it was want you wanted to do?
+Daniel Solzman: When did you first catch the improv bug and at what point did you know it was something you wanted to do for a living?

-Daniel Solzman: What improv instructor has had the most meaningful impact on you?
+Daniel Solzman: Which instructor has had the most meaningful impact on your improv career?